earthly/earthly/docs/guides/basics.md

 One of the key principles of Earthly is that the best build tooling of a specific language is built by the community of that language itself.
 Earthly does not intend to replace that tooling, but rather to leverage and augment it.

+## Installation

+Before going any further, it is advisable that you install `earth` on your computer, so you can follow along and try out the examples.
+See the [installation page](../installation/installation.md).

 ## A simple Earthfile

 Earthfiles are always named `Earthfile`, regardless of their location in the codebase.